List of Top Valuation Books

 - Private company valuation

-It is an extremely important read for the students who want to strengthen the concepts of valuation before going out in the field of finance.
-There are many specific valuation examples used throughout the book, making it very useful for Finance students learning how to implement intrinsic stock valuation.
+It is an extremely important read for students who want to strengthen valuation concepts before going into finance.
+In addition, many specific valuation examples are used throughout the book, making it very useful for finance students learning how to implement intrinsic stock valuation.

 by Krishna G. Palepu

-The important topics that are covered in this book are business strategy analysis, accounting analysis, financial analysis, and prospective analysis.
-The book depicts the application of this business analysis in securities analysis, credit analysis, corporate financing policies analysis, mergers and acquisitions analysis, and governance and communication analysis.
-The main advantage of this book is that it features Harvard Business School cases, which provide an in-depth practical application of various subjects and the techniques that can be used to handle a similar situation.
+The important topics are business strategy analysis, accounting analysis, financial analysis, and prospective analysis.
+In addition, the book depicts the application of this business analysis in securities analysis, credit analysis, corporate financing policies analysis, mergers and acquisitions analysis, and governance and communication analysis.
+The main advantage is that it features Harvard Business School cases, which provide an in-depth practical application of various subjects and the techniques one can use to handle a similar situation.

-#7 – Determining Value: Valuation Models and Financial Statements
+#8 – Determining Value - Valuation Models and Financial Statements

 by Richard Barker

 This book describes all the methods used to value companies.
-Various valuation methods like price-earnings ratio, dividend yield, and EVA have been discussed in an elaborate manner.
-A single that can contain the gist of the book is that the valuation model is chosen on the basis of available data and the quality of data and not on the basis of the theoretical validity of the model.
+Various valuation methods like price-earnings ratio, dividend yield, and EVA have been discussed elaborately.
+A single that can contain the gist of the book is that the valuation model is chosen based on available data and the quality of data and not based on the theoretical validity of the model.
 The book identifies the relationship between various valuation models and brings to light the assumptions made by each model.
-The real-life cases taken upon in the book instills the learning that stays for the lifetime.
+The real-life cases in the book instill the learning that stays for a lifetime.

-Also, there are several other books available to learn the techniques of valuation, but these books are perfectly suitable for novice as well as experienced.
+Also, several other books are available to learn valuation techniques, but these books are perfectly suitable for novices and experienced.
 Even the teachers use these books for reference.
-We hope you go through these Valuation Books and make the best out of them.
+We hope you go through these valuation books and make the best.

 Amazon Associate Disclosure